jrmichael/tdd-angular-directives/README.md

-tdd-angular-seed
+tdd-angular-directives
 ================

-Seed project for "TDD in AngularJS" workshop.
+Excercises for "TDD in AngularJS" workshop.

 setup
 -----